hrjung/aux-vib_prep/README.md

 # aux-vib_prep

-this is pre-process file to extract fft data from log file
+this is pre-process to extract fft data from log file

 python 3.5 and numpy required

-usage : > python v_sens.py filename
+usage : > python v_sens.py

 LICENSE : MIT license